Statewide Testing

 • Smarter Balanced Annotated Response Tool

 This website is designed to help educators better understand the rubrics used to score students' written responses on Smarter Balanced items.
-Educators can view examples of student writing, scoring annotations, and rubrics to help understand what to look for when reviewing student responses.
+Educators can view examples of student writing, scoring annotations, and rubrics.

 • Lexile & Quantile Hub

-The Lexile and Quantile Hub includes instructional planning resources for educators and a variety of tools that support teachers in monitoring student growth in reading and math.
+The Lexile and Quantile Hub includes instructional planning resources and a variety of tools for educators to monitor student growth in reading and math.
 The link above will support educators in accessing the Hub through the Test Operations Management System (TOMS).